frederic-perez/Cardiac-electrophysiology/glossary.md

 __pseudoaneurysm__ _n_ The preferred term for a false aneurysm in which the saccular dilation (“aneurysm”) does not involve all of the vessel wall layers.
 __pulmonary embolism__ A condition in which an embolus (blood clot, formed in a vein) breaks off and blocks a pulmonary artery which supplies blood to the lungs.
 It can result in pain, breathlessness, and sudden death.
 __pulmonary vein isolation__ _n_ Another name for pulmonary vein ablation, a surgical procedure to treat atrial fibrillation.
+__pulmonic regurgitation__ _n_ Backflow of blood from the pulmonary artery into the right ventricle, owing to insufficiency of the pulmonic valve.
 __Purkinje fibers__ _n_ [[Wikipedia]](https://en.wikipedia.org/wiki/Purkinje_fibers)
 __QRS complex__ _n_ (ventricular depolarization) An electrocardiographic complex consisting of the Q, R, and S waves, representing propagation of a wave of depolarization over the ventricles.
 __R-R interval__ The time elapsing between two consecutive R waves in the electrocardiogram.